 Leaders implement a comprehensive programme of staff development.
 For example, managers complete valuable training on coaching, mentoring and managing teams.
 This helps them to achieve improvements in their departments.
-Most teachers receive support and time to keep themselves current with industry standards.
+Most teachers receive support and time to keep themselves up to date with current industry standards.
 Leaders are mindful of staff well-being and implement a range of strategies to support them.